btzr-io/godot-aria/README.md

 - Native html text input element as an hybrid control node ( replacement for LineEdit control )

 ### Current screen reader support:
-- NVDA works very well across all major browsers ( Chrome based and Firefox ).
+- NVDA for Windows works very well across all major browsers ( Chrome based and Firefox ).
-- JAWS screen reader with Google chrome or similar browsers (Brave, Edge, Opera).
+- JAWS for Window works better with Google chrome or similar browsers (Brave, Edge, Opera).
+- ORCA for Linux works well with chrome based browsers and firefox.

 ### Planned support:
-- ORCA for linux
 - Voice over for MacOs

 ## Installation